draganm/missing-container-metrics/README.md

 : First 6 bytes of the Docker container id.

 **k8s_container_id**
 : Container ID represented in the same format as in metrics of k8s pods - prefixed with `docker://`.
-This enables easy joins in k8s.
+This enables easy joins in Prometheus to k8s pods.

 **name**
 : Name of the container.